 A rare books collection, previously considered to be part of the reference collections, was introduced in financial year 2003 on a market value basis.
-This value has been accepted as deemed cost.
+This value has been accepted as deemed cost, and no impairment has been identified.
+Refer to Note 23 for Group policy on impairment assessment of these assets.

-8 Right-of-use assets
+9 Right-of-use assets